rillonline/writing/kearsarge/kearsarge.md

 "There's a shuttle that runs in the evenings," Josh said, consulting his link.
 "There are restaurants.
-A group of a certain type of person frequents those restaurant.
+A group of a certain type of person frequents those restaurants.
 Your friend The Czarina is one of them.
 The high rollers go there to gamble, too.
 People who come here for treatment may go over there as well as their families.
 The rest of the place is pretty seedy, like the neighborhoods off the very Lower Nile."